-THEARC CAmpus Projects
+THEARC Campus Projects

 Thanks to all who supported our production of Voices of Zion: The Black Georgetown Cemeteries Project last May 2022.
 The project was very successful in its initial iteration.

-A Bishop Walker School Boys‘ Choir for 4th and 5th graders will be conducted weekly in after-school classes to provide exposure to music of the Anglican and African diaspora and gain comprehensive musical experiences through singing fundamentals and music literacy.
+Also in the works is a boy's choir at Bishop Walker School for 4th and 5th graders to be conducted weekly in after-school classes to provide exposure to music of the Anglican and African diaspora and gain comprehensive musical experiences through singing fundamentals and music literacy.
 Theory and vocal techniques are taught emphasizing repertory by classical African-American composers.
-The Boys will perform in an end-of-semester concert at THEARC and possibly “across the river” at the historic Mt Zion Church and other venues.
+Boys’ Choir will be led by Alliance company composer Ronald “Trey” Walton, a graduate of Duke Ellington and resident of Ward 8 community.